Dimtry/free_parking_to/README.md

 ## Overview

-This is your new Kedro project, which was generated using `Kedro 0.16.6`.
+This is a Kedro project, which was generated using `Kedro 0.16.6`.

 Take a look at the [Kedro documentation](https://kedro.readthedocs.io) to get started.